Sexual anorexia: Empirical data

 Very few studies have been conducted to investigate the specific diagnostic patterns or criteria regarding sexual anorexia.
 However, one study conducted by Patrick Carnes found that many of his patients diagnosed with sexual anorexia also had a history of sexual, physical, or emotional abuse, other compulsive or addictive problems such as substance abuse, or a family history of addiction.
 However, only early treatment data was used, and the sample size was very limited.

 Sexual addiction

 In the view of some practitioners, corroborating the work of Patrick Carnes, there are people who appear to have a sexual addiction which is expressed through a variety of behaviors such as the compulsive use of strip clubs, prostitutes, porn sites, etc. but fit the definition of sexual anorexic in that they seem to lack the ability to have a relationship of a sexual nature beyond a paid-for or anonymous experience.
 Nonetheless, the data for sex addicts and sexual anorexics draw many similarities in terms of family, abuse, and medical history.
+Some people with sexual anorexia report that therapists with expertise in sex addiction are also able to help with the core issues causing them trouble.
+Sex and love addiction therapy groups may also have experience with sexual aversion.
+Some view pornography, paid sex, and visiting strip clubs as causes of unusually high or low interest in sex while others see those activities more as understandable outcomes from the conditions themselves.